fsantanna-uerj/serrapilheira/Submissao/final.md

 - Awaking the program only from hardware interrupts on external stimuli.

-Céu provides dedicated vocabulary to deal with external events, e.g., a statement like "`await 1s`" makes the program idle for 1 second.
+Céu provides dedicated vocabulary to deal with external events, e.g., a statement like "`await 1s`" makes the program to go idle for 1 second.
 Since the language compiler understands this vocabulary, it can now apply standby automatically.
 With the support of device drivers, which are also written in Céu, the runtime